verse-lab/greta/README.md

 # cfg-ta

-This project demonstrates how tree automata are used to disambiguate context-free grammar using Menhir grammar.
+This project demonstrates how tree automata are used to disambiguate context-free grammar for a toy language (only containing + and * operations) using Menhir grammar.

 ## Project structure